ITRN/GCP 504: Microeconomics and Trade Policy

 The Economist (2017) “Politicians Cannot Bring Back Old-Fashioned Factory Jobs,” January 14.

-Week 14 (April 24-April 30): The WTO and Preferential Trade Agreements
+Week 15 (April 27-May 4): The WTO and Preferential Trade Agreements

 Recommended: